natebeaty/onix-sinatra/README.md

 onix-sinatra
 ============

 Why hasn't anyone else written this?

+Still in early stages.
+I imagine this will get ugly.

 Also: ONIX sucks.